spotinst/spotinst-sdk-python/docs/clients/admin/admin_client.md

 AdminClient.create_aws_external_id()
 ```

+Important note: This is deprecated, please use setup_aws client instead(SetupAWSClient#create_external_id)

 Create aws account external id.
 You should use the external id when creating your AWS role for your spot account